15 Things Every Best Food Product Website Must Have

 9. Food Service Pages

 Many food brands nowadays have Food Service sized versions of their products.
 These typically come in larger packaging and are sold for the catering and restaurant industry.
-If you sell to the Food Service industry make sure that you either include a Food Service Page on your website or alternatively have a dedicated Food Service website.
+If you sell to the Food Service industry, make sure that you either include a Food Service Page on your website or alternatively have a dedicated Food Service website.
+A dedicated Food Service page focuses on the unique needs of restaurants, cafes, and hospitality clients.

 Content to publish on your Food Services pages should include;